 How to Change Out Electrical Outlets

-Common Mistakes When Replacing Electrical Outlets and How to Fix Them: Working with the Wiring and Electrical Outlet Box.
+Why is the power tripping off after I replaced my electric outlets?
+Common Mistakes When Replacing Electrical Outlets and How to Fix Them, Working with the Wiring and Electrical Outlet Box.

-- I copied the wire configuration from old to new, but when i turn the power back on it keep tripping.
+- I’m changing all the outlets in my house, I’m stuck on the kitchen.
+I copied the wire configuration from old to new, but when I turn the power back on it keep tripping off.

 - I didn’t use GFI Outlets, but I will purchase some since reading some posts on this site saying that it’s building code, even so I don’t understand why the breaker keeps tripping.